jaygpogi/hackathon2024-api/readme.md

 - Feature not supported: https://jira.beeline.com/browse/TECH-20750
 - Specific performance issue: https://jira.beeline.com/browse/TECH-20751

-# Future Development
+# Possible Future Development
-- Figure out a way to consume the API on the new Jira cloud.
+- When a ticket gets resolved, Guardian devs fill up the Status Summary Jira field.
+This field indicates the problem, investigation, and recommendation.
+A new endpoint can be developed that can push new records on the search index based on this field if nothing is retrieved for a ticket.
+- More Accuracy
-- Use Azure AI Language Text Classification to categorize existing indexes for more accuracy.
+    - Use Azure AI Language Text Classification for categorization.
 (Assignment, BTE, Reports, etc)
     - Declare a "bias" list of phrases to eliminate any non-related texts.
     - Right now this uses BM25 search algorithm which depends on term frequency.
-Ideally, this should use semantic ranking logic that also understands contexts (but needs higher tier account) for more accurate results.
+This should use semantic ranking logic that also understands contexts (but needs higher tier account).
-- We fill out the Status Summary Jira field of resolved inquiry tickets.
-This field indicates the problem, investigation, and recommendation.
-A new endpoint can be developed that can push new records on the search index based on this field if nothing is retrieved for a ticket.
-- Get max top 5 results.
-Make the results in popup collapsible.